Update on Osteopathy at the Sunflower Centre as the lockdown lifts further - 14th July

 - we have increased the distance between the chairs in the consulting room;

-- we will stagger the start/end times of the practitioners working in the building so that visitors don’t unnecessarily encounter others.
+- we are staggering the start/end times of the face to face sessions in the building so that visitors don’t unnecessarily encounter others in the common areas.

 - the osteopath will wash their hands and forearms thoroughly between sessions;

 - hand sanitiser will be available as you enter the building (this takes around a minute to be effective, so please bear that in mind when touching surfaces straight after you’ve used it);

 - if you need to use the toilet facilities then do please make sure that you use hand sanitiser one minute before doing so;

 - there will be a cushion of time between patients allowing the osteopath to carry out the necessary infection control measures;

 - sanitisation of the clinic building between patient visits to minimise the risk of transmission, including wiping down plinths, chair arms, door handles, handrails and frequently touched areas where necessary;

 - use of plastic pillow covers and plinth covers;

 - use single-use nitrile gloves and regular hand-washing, including around donning and doffing masks, aprons, gloves;